Nursing Injuries: Why a Hospital is a Hazardous Place to Work!

 If health care workers can avoid manually lifting and moving patients, the risk of injury drops significantly.
 Until these policies re fully implemented and until a standard for nursing staff safety exists nationwide, nursing employees will continue to be injured and many so severely that they cannot return to work.

 Seaton and Lohr has been proudly serving the people of New Hampshire for over 30 years.
 We are conveniently located in Dover, New Hampshire.
-Seaton and Lohr offers a free consultation with one of our attorneys and we invite you to call us at (603) 743-3302 or (603) 749-ATTY (2889).
+Seaton and Lohr offers a free consultation with the attorney and we invite you to call us at (603) 743-3302 or (603) 749-ATTY (2889).
 Your questions are welcome and we believe we can help you.
 You may also contact us by e-mail.